replaceitem/carpet-discarpet/docs/pages/functions/values/webhook-from-url.md

 ### `dc_webhook_from_url(url)`

-Gets a webhook from the specified URL.
+Gets the webhook from the specified URL.

 {% include 'blocking-function.md' %}